Doc077/melonly-php/README.md

 > npm install
 ```

-Then remove .git folder from the main directory and start using your app.
+Then remove .git folder from the main directory and start your app.

-Melonly is also available to download from the [official site](https://melonly.dev).

 ## Run Application & Development